hamzehkhazaei/EECS2011-Project-StarterKit/FAQ.md

 # Frequently Asked Questions

 ## How should I zip my deliverables?
-You should submit one zip file with the name of mini_project.zip including including a folder named mini_project.
+You should submit one zip file with the name of mini_project.zip including a folder named mini_project.
 There should be 2 files in the mini_project folder.
 The directory structure in project.zip should look like this:

 ```
 mini_project